WHAT IS A UNITED NATIONS HIGH-LEVEL MEETING?

-At the high-level meeting Heads of States and governments will approve a concise and action-oriented Political Declaration, agreed in advance by consensus through intergovernmental negotiations, and which will be submitted by the President of the General Assembly for adoption by UNGA.
+At the high-level meeting, Heads of State and Government will approve a concise and action-oriented Political Declaration, agreed in advance by consensus through intergovernmental negotiations.
+It will be submitted by the President of the General Assembly for adoption by UNGA.
 This Declaration will endorse and further build on the 2019 Political Declaration.
 The 2023 UN HLM is an opportunity to build on previous UN HLMs and initiatives and to reaffirm the global political commitment to achieving UHC.
 This meeting will be a major opportunity to mobilise the highest political support for UHC as the cornerstone to achieving SDG3, unite all health stakeholders together under a common theme and commit to action-oriented goals on UHC for 2030.

 WHAT IS THE OUTLINE FOR THE AGENDA FOR THE UN HLM ON UHC?

 The Modalities Resolution for the 2023 UN HLM on UHC outlines the agenda, which includes:

 - an opening segment from 10 a.m. to 10:30 a.m., featuring statements by the 78th President of the General Assembly, the Secretary-General, the Director General of the World Health Organization, the President of the World Bank Group, and an eminent high-level champion of UHC;